zephyrproject-rtos/zephyr/doc/contribute/project_roles.rst

 * Responsibility to keep the Zephyr code base in a working and passing state (as per CI)

+Joining the Release Engineering team

+* Maintainers highly involved in the project may be nominated by a TSC voting member to join the Release Engineering team.
+  Nominees may become members of the team by approval of the existing TSC voting members.
+* To ensure a functional Release Engineering team the TSC shall periodically review the team’s followed processes, the appropriate size, and the membership composition (ensure, for example, that team members are geographically distributed across multiple locations and time-zones).

 Release Activity
 ################